 Welcome to Brontë Babe Blog

 Hello and welcome to Brontë Babe Blog.
-I’m Nicola, a blogger, Brontëite, and MA Literature graduate.
-My main passion is the juvenilia of the Brontës, and obsession which began in 2011 when I stumbled upon a copy of Charlotte Brontë’s The Green Dwarf.
+I’m Nicola, a blogger, writer, and Brontë devotee.
+My main passion is the juvenilia of the Brontës, an obsession which began in 2011 when I stumbled upon a copy of Charlotte Brontë’s The Green Dwarf.
 The Brontës’ earliest works were initially set in Glass Town, a fictional province in Africa, however, Anne and Emily later created their own world of Gondal.
 Charlotte and Branwell continued to develop their original world, with a focus on the new kingdom of Angria.

 I started this blog back in 2017 with the aim of introducing readers and fellow Brontë enthusiasts to the early fiction, or juvenilia, of the siblings and I hope you enjoy my posts.
 I also hope you’re inspired to seek out the juvenilia one day too.

 My essay on Charlotte Brontë’s juvenilia has now been published in Volume 2, Number 2 of The Journal of Juvenilia Studies.
 The title is “A New Approach to Autobiography and Juvenilia: Re-Examining Charlotte Brontë’s Assumption of Power in her Paracosmic Counterworld”.
 It’s free to access online and I’d love it if you could take the time to give it a read.
 The link to the piece can be accessed by clicking here.

 I also focus on other aspects of the Brontës’ lives and literature and in addition to the juvenilia, I also blog about my visits to literary exhibitions such as the Brontë Parsonage Museum’s Brontë 200 celebrations, and my trips to Haworth and Wycoller.
 Additionally, I also feature and explore literature that is inspired by our favourite literary family.